Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 Viral haemorrhagic fevers are a group of illnesses caused by several distinct families of viruses: arenaviruses, filoviruses, bunyaviruses and flaviviruses.

-Some of these cause relatively mild illnesses, whilst others can cause severe, life-threatening disease.
+Some of these cause relatively mild illnesses, whilst others can cause severe, life-threatening disease; some are high consequence infectious diseases (HCIDs).

 The viruses depend on their animal hosts for survival, so they are usually restricted to the geographical area inhabited by those animals.

-The viruses are endemic in areas of Africa, South America and Asia.
+The viruses are endemic in areas of Africa, South America and Asia, with some present in parts of Europe.

 Known arenaviruses include: